Story published in May 2021.

 American Veterinary Group is owned by OakHill Capital.
 OakHill also owns VetCor.
 VetCor Story

 We looked into how some American Veterinary Group practices address declawing.
 Please sign our petition to American Veterinary Group.
 American Veterinary Group petition

 Our researchers made a short phone call and asked how much they charge for a declaw, if they do them regularly, and if declawing is ok long term for a cat.

 We have withheld the names of employees for fear that they might suffer a backlash for their honest answers.

 Here’s what we found.

 Parkway Animal Hospital, Panama City, FL.
-This is where Dr Jon-Paul Carew, the Regional Medical Director for American Veterinary Group works.
+This is where Dr Jon-Paul Carew, the Vice President of Medicine for American Veterinary Group works.